learn-co-students/ruby-lecture-fixing-our-broken-program-prework/README.md

 puts "Hello World"
 ```

 Save the file, run `learn` and it should pass.
-Commit your changes and push then open a pull request and it should be all green.
+Commit your changes and push, then open a pull request between your master branch and the master branch of this repository.